nickbrandt/GitLab/doc/administration/auth/ldap.md

 NOTE: **Note:**
 LDAP users must have an email address set, regardless of whether it is used to log in.

+NOTE: **Note:**
+As soon as LDAP is configured and enabled `name` and `email` attributes become read-only instance wide as they are expected to come from LDAP provider.
+Instance administrator can modify values for any user in admin area.

 **Omnibus configuration**

 ```ruby